+The Global U.S. Residential Boiler Market Size Will significantly Grow At a CAGR of 4% By the Forecast Period.
 Residential boilers are primarily used for space and water heating purposes.
-The boilers market in the U.S. is registering a higher growth due to several key factors, such as changing demographics, rising disposable income, and volatile climatic conditions.
-The tremendous rise in the number of energy-consuming devices in homes and their varying efficiency drive the market growth.
+The boilers market in the U.S. is registering higher growth due to several key factors, such as changing demographics, rising disposable income, and volatile climatic conditions.
+The tremendous rise in the number of energy-consuming devices in homes and their varying efficiency drive market growth.
 Growing energy consumption in the residential sector means higher electricity bills and depleting power resources.
 Thus, consumers are shifting their preference towards energy-efficient products for higher energy savings, which is expected to positively influence the boiler market.

 As per the EIA, in 2019, space heating accounted for 38% of delivered energy in buildings, a larger share than any other end-use.
 Additionally, the EIA also expects that from 2019 to 2050, the total consumption of delivered energy by the buildings sector will increase by 7% on account of the growing demand for end-use products, including air conditioning, electronics, and water heating.

-The government is taking various initiatives in order to boost the growth of the renewable energy sources by bringing down the manufacturing cost PV modules and offering various incentives, such as sales tax exemptions, income tax credits or deductions, and property tax exemptions or deductions for solar energy systems.
-As the individuals get more inclined towards renewable energy sources for energy generation at households, it is very likely to say that the demand for the boilers across the sector will witness a fall.
+The government is taking various initiatives in order to boost the growth of renewable energy sources by bringing down the manufacturing cost of PV modules and offering various incentives, such as sales tax exemptions, income tax credits or deductions, and property tax exemptions or deductions for solar energy systems.
+As individuals get more inclined towards renewable energy sources for energy generation in households, it is very likely to say that the demand for boilers across the sector will witness a fall.

 Fire-tube boilers have been one of the leading boilers' designs for more than a century, and even today, they hold substantial value in the boiler market.
 Simple design and compact size, coupled with the ability to meet rapid fluctuations in steam demand, are factors that have inclined individuals to install these boilers across their premises.
 Additionally, the fact that these boilers operate at comparatively low operating pressure and have low-maintenance costs makes them a cost-effective heating solution compared to the water tube boiler.
 Moreover, the high capital investment and maintenance cost associated with the water tube boiler and the electric boiler is building a platform for fire tube boilers growth.